msprev/panzer/README.md

 the `args` field of that item.
 The value of the `args` field is passed as the command line options to the external process.
 This value of `args` should be a quoted inline code span (e.g. ``"`--options`"``) to prevent the parser interpreting it as markdown.
-Note that filters always receive the writer name as their first argument.
+Note that json filters always receive the writer name as their first argument.

-Lua filters cannot take arguments and so should not have an `args` field.
+Lua filters cannot take arguments and the contents of their `args` field is ignored.

 Example: